tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 ```

 ## Searching in Different Orders
+`linear_search1` always searches the vector from *left to right*, and if you know nothing about the data being searched then that's as a good a way to do linear as any.

-`linear_search1` always searches the vector from *left to right*.
-But if you have some idea where in $v$ that $x$ might be, then searching in a different order might be faster.
+But if you have some idea where in $v$ that $x$ might be, then searching in a different order might be faster in some cases.
 For example, suppose you're looking for the `.` character in a file name.
 It's usually near the right-end of the file name, and so searching from *right to left* is probably faster.

 Expanding on this idea, there are a number of other ways you could do linear search that might be useful in particular situations.
 For example:

 ![[linearSearches_medium.png]]

-If we know nothing about the location of $x$ in $v$, then it's fine to stick with plain left-to-right linear search.
+What matters for linear search is that each element of the vector/array is checked once.
+Ideally, you want to check the elements in order from most likely to be $x$ to least likely to be $x$.

 ## Locating an Item: Another Version of Linear Search
 Suppose you know for a fact that `x` is in `v`, but you don't know where. `linear_search1` above can answer that question.
 But here's a slightly faster function: